ioBroker/ioBroker.rest-api/README.md

 - `checkFeatureSupported(feature)` - check if feature is supported by js-controller.
 - `decrypt(encryptedText)` - decrypt string with system secret
 - `encrypt(plainText)` - encrypt string with system secret
-- `getAdapterInstances(adapterName)` - get objects of type "instance".
-You can define optionally adapterName
 - `getAdapters(adapterName)` - get objects of type "adapter".
 You can define optionally adapterName
 - `updateLicenses(login, password)` - read licenses from ioBroker.net portal
 - `getCompactInstances()` - read list of instances with short information